Marine Conservation Programmes

 Life on earth is dependent on the oceans, but less than 3% of the world’s water is protected.
-The Indian Ocean, running down the East African coast, is home to some of the world’s most iconic and vulnerable marine wildlife, and volunteer assistance plays a vital role in their conservation.
+The Indian Ocean, running down the East African coast, is home to some of the world’s most iconic and vulnerable marine wildlife.
+Marine conservation volunteer assistance plays a vital role in their conservation.

 Our Marine Conservation Projects

 Join world-class researchers in a spectacular diving location.
-Volunteers contribute to research supporting the conservation of whale sharks, manta rays and turtles and also work to preserve and repair the marine environment, focusing on activities in mangroves and the local estuary.
+As a marine conservation volunteer you will contribute to research supporting the conservation of whale sharks, manta rays and turtles.
+You will also work to preserve and repair the marine environment, focusing on activities in mangroves and the local estuary.
 All marine volunteers will become PADI certified and get involved with the local communities and fishing villages.

 2 - 12 weeks

 A unique opportunity to witness an incredible ocean migration in a stunning location.
-Tofo is one of the main areas of humpback whale breeding and calving, and the waters around the beach become home to these animals as they migrate north.
-Volunteers gather data on population numbers, individual animal identification, pod structure and behaviour studies, to support international humpback whale conservation
+Tofo is one of the world’s main areas of humpback whale breeding and calving, and the waters around the beach become home to these animals as they migrate north.
+Volunteers gather data on population numbers, individual animal identification, pod structure and behaviour studies.
+This is all used to support international humpback whale conservation policies.

 2 - 8 weeks